Cut distance identifying graphon parameters over weak* limits: Preliminaries

 We recall the basic spectral theory for graphons, details and proofs can be found in~\cite[\S7.5]{Lovasz2012}.
 We shall work with the real Hilbert space $L^{2}\left(\Omega\right)$, inner product on which is denoted by $\left\langle \cdot,\cdot\right\rangle $.
 Given a graphon $W:\Omega^{2}\rightarrow[0,1]$, we can associate to it an operator $T_{W}:L^{2}\left(\Omega\right)\rightarrow L^{2}\left(\Omega\right)$ given by

 $T_{W}$ is a Hilbert\textendash Schmidt operator, and hence has a discrete spectrum of finitely or countably many non-zero eigenvalues (with possible multiplicities).
 All these eigenvalues are real, bounded in modulus by~1, and their only possible accumulation point is~0.
+Whenever there is no danger of confusion, we do not distinguish between the graphon $W$ and the associated operator $T_{W}$ in the following text.
 For a given graphon $W$ we denote its eigenvalues, taking into account their multiplicities, by

 (We pad zeros if the spectrum has only finitely many positive or negative eigenvalues.)

 We now introduce the notion of spectral quasiorder (it seems that this definition has not appeared in other literature).
 We write $W\SO U$ if $\lambda_{i}^{+}(W)\leq\lambda_{i}^{+}(U)$ and $\lambda_{i}^{-}(W)\geq\lambda_{i}^{-}(U)$ for all $i=1,2,3,\ldots$.
 Further we write $W\SSO U$ if $W\SO U$ and at least one of the above inequalities is strict.
 Then $\SO$ is a quasiorder on $\GRAPHONSPACE$, which we call the \emph{spectral quasiorder}.